 If you're interested in this role, click on the link below and make your application.

 “Please note: Applications for this vacancy may close prior to the date advertised above so you are advised to apply as soon as you are able to”.

-Southend-on-Sea Borough Council is committed to safeguarding and promoting the welfare of children and vulnerable adults and expects all employees and volunteers to share this commitment.
-All applicants for this role will require an enhanced DBS check.
+Southend-on-Sea City Council is committed to safeguarding and promoting the welfare of children and vulnerable adults and expects all employees and volunteers to share this commitment.
+All applicants for this role will require a Basic DBS check.